baseballyama/openai-gui-utils/README.md

 ## Usage

-To use the OpenAI Chat Visualizer, simply navigate to the playground URL and follow the instructions there.
+To use the OpenAI GUI Utils, simply navigate to the playground URL and follow the instructions there.

 ## License